Matthijs de Ligt to Juventus: De Ligt out of Ajax tour squad | Goal.com

 Matthijs de Ligt has been left out of Ajax's squad for their pre-season tour of Austria as a move to Juventus appears to have moved a step closer.

-De Ligt's future has been the subject of much speculation, with a number of Europe's top clubs having been interested in signing him at one stage or another.
+De Ligt's future has been the subject of much speculation over the summer, with a number of Europe's top clubs having been interested in signing him at one stage or another.

-It would seem that Juve have won the race for the Netherlands international, however, with the move appearing to be close to completion after the Eredivisie side confirmed De Ligt is not part of their 28-man squad travelling to Bamberg in Austria.
+The likes of Paris Saint-Germain, Manchester City and Barcelona had been keen on landing him, although it would seem that it's Juve that have won the race for the Netherlands international.

+And the move appears to be close to completion after the Eredivisie side confirmed that De Ligt is not part of their 28-man squad travelling to Bamberg in Austria.

-A short note from the club on De Ligt's absence read: "Awaiting a possible transfer, Matthijs de Ligt does not travel with the group."
+A short note from the club on the defender's absence read: "Awaiting a possible transfer, Matthijs de Ligt does not travel with the group."

 During their pre-season training camp, Ajax will play two practice matches against Istanbul Basaksehir on July 14 and Premier League side Watford on July 18.